tomdoyoon/Resume-Scanner-Job-Comparison-Tool/README.md

 Both applications preprocesses the data, tokenizes the text, and filters the extracted keywords and key phrases before comparing the resume with the job post using a Levenshtein distance metric.

 Future iterations of this project leaves room for industry specific keyword generation, cleaner LinkedIn job description scraping, and using cosine similarity to measure the similarity between a resume and a job post.

+Note: The current resume text was extracted from Jonathan Whitmore’s public resume found at jonathanwhitemore.com.

 # TABLE OF CONTENTS